Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 History Repeats Itself

-My counter-question: "Can you explain it to me?"
+My counterquestion: "Can you explain it to me?"

 Silence.

-The Numbers No One Wants to Hear
+The Numbers Nobody Wants to Hear

-84% of companies say: Cloud cost management is their biggest cloud challenge.
+84% of companies say cloud cost management is their biggest cloud challenge.

 (Flexera State of the Cloud 2025)

 Not security.
 Not performance.
 Not compliance.
-Costs.
+Cost.

 And it gets worse:

-$44.5 billion in cloud waste predicted for 2025.
+$44.5 billion in cloud waste projected for 2025.
 Globally.
-Just in infrastructure.
+Infrastructure only.

 (Harness FinOps Report 2025)